spatie/docs.spatie.be-old/resources/views/laravel-uptime-monitor/v1/high-level-overview.md

 The `monitor:check-uptime` task [should be scheduled](https://docs.spatie.be/laravel-uptime-monitor/v1/installation-and-setup#scheduling) to run every minute.
 When it runs it will send a request to the `url` of every configured monitor.
 The package can perform requests concurrently, so don't be afraid to configure a large number of monitors.

 If a request succeeds the `Spatie\UptimeMonitor\Events\UptimeCheckSucceeded`-event will fire.
-The uptime of the monitor will be checked again when `monitor:check-uptime` runs after the interval set in the `run_interval_in_minutes` key in the config file.
+The uptime of the monitor will be checked again when `monitor:check-uptime` runs after the interval set in the `uptime_check_interval_in_minutes` key in the config file.

-When an uptime check fails the uptime check for that monitor will be performed any time `monitor:check-uptime` runs regardless of the value configured in `run_interval_in_minutes`.
+When an uptime check fails the uptime check for that monitor will be performed any time `monitor:check-uptime` runs regardless of the value configured in `uptime_check_interval_in_minutes`.

 If an uptime check fails consecutively more times than the value you set in `fire_down_event_after_consecutive_failures` the `Spatie\UptimeMonitor\Events\UptimeCheckFailed` event will fire.